fabiommendes/pygeneric/doc/source/conversion.rst

     (42+0j)

 The conversion is not guaranteed to succeed.
-The user may give an argument and a type for which there are no known conversions and even when there is a known conversion for some specific type it may fail for specific values.
+The user may give an argument and a type for which there are no known conversions.
+Even when there is a known conversion for some specific type, it may fail for specific values.

     >>> convert('42', float)
     Traceback (most recent call last):